isi-metaphor/metaphor-adp/KBs/Russian/README.md

 ru-examples.txt are axioms learned automatically from the example sentences in the development set.

-WordNet synonymy axioms are not currently available for Russian.

 To compiled the current highest-precision KB (Russian_compiled_KB.da),
 run: